BayesianEcon/Dyn-MS-LS-Media/README.md

 Generates the figures of the static data analysis (Figure 7, Figure I.1)

 * Dynamic_02_Plots.R
-Generates the figures of the static data analysis (Figure 8, Figure 9, Figure 10, Figure 11)
+Generates the figures of the dynamic data analysis (Figure 8, Figure 9, Figure 10, Figure 11)

+The  R scripts for a MS-LS model with D > 1 and K > 2 are contained in the Folder named "Extended".

 [Country] = DE,FR,IT,SP (*) with MacBook Air 2022 M2